rishizek/CarND-Vehicle-Detection/README.md

 Then I further improved the model with HOG sub-sampling window search, which allows us to extract the HOG feature only once per frame and to sub-sample all of its overlaying windows.
-This improves computation speed and reduces false negatives.
-Although it increase false positives, we can filter out false positives later pipeline as shown below.
+This improves computation speed further and reduces more false negatives.
+Although it could increase false positives, we can filter out them later as shown below.
-The codes for this analysis is contained in the section 5 of the IPython notebook (`vehicle_detection.ipynb`).
+The codes for this analysis is contained in the section 6 of the IPython notebook (`vehicle_detection.ipynb`).

 Here are some example images with heat map: